frou/sml-buildscripts/README.md

 Build-and-run and build-and-REPL scripts
 ----------------------------------------

-The script `polyrun` takes a `.mlb` file and runs it once immediately in the Poly/ML environment, instead of creating an executable file as polybuild does.
+The Bash script `polyrun` takes a `.mlb` file and runs it once immediately in the Poly/ML environment, instead of creating an executable file as polybuild does.

-The script `polyrepl` takes a `.mlb` file and loads it into the Poly/ML interactive environment, leaving you at the interactive prompt with your program's contents present in the current environment.
+The Bash script `polyrepl` takes a `.mlb` file and loads it into the Poly/ML interactive environment, leaving you at the interactive prompt with your program's contents present in the current environment.

-The script `smlrun` takes a `.mlb` file and runs it immediately using the SML/NJ environment.
+The Bash script `smlrun` takes a `.mlb` file and runs it immediately using the SML/NJ environment.

 The PowerShell script `smlrun.ps1`, for Windows, takes a `.mlb` file and runs it immediately using the SML/NJ environment.